At this time of the year, there will be job placement fever in most colleges, and students will go through a lot of tension and pressure.

 Object Oriented Concepts

-Many people neglect Object Oriented Concepts, But these are equally important in interviews.
+Many people neglect Object Oriented Concepts, which are equally crucial in interviews.
 Know the below topics for sure.

 - Classes and Objects